 “Vertical” group includes Carex, Equisetum, Glyceria, Typha, Juncus, Yellow flag, Phragmites

-“Emergent” group includes Water parsnip, Water plantain and Arrowhead
+“Emergent” group with overhanging/cantileavered foliage includes Water parsnip, Water plantain and Arrowhead

-“Surface” group includes Duckweed, Ivy-leaved Duckweed, Frogbit and Blanketweed
+“Surface floater” group includes Duckweed, Ivy-leaved Duckweed, Frogbit and Blanketweed

 For all these groups, mean of summed cover of constituent species was calculated (by proximal, distal and central) per plot.
 For group 1, a weighted mean height will also be calculated per plot, with the weights proportional to the species cover.